 For each mobile application version, there will be a corresponding entry in the cauldron database.
 For example,

-The cauldron stores specific information pertaining to each version of your mobile application:
+Walmart Android 17.10.0.
+The cauldron stores specific information pertaining to each version of your mobile application, mostly the following :

-This is mostly all what's needed to generate a container library.
+This is mainly all what's needed for Electrode Native to generate a container library.

 Every MiniApp that needs to be added to your mobile application will first need to be added to the cauldron.
 The cauldron, in addition of keeping track of what is included in your mobile application versions, also acts as a "gatekeeper" to verify native dependencies versions before adding a MiniApp version to a Container (or deliver it through an OTA update).